 Our graduating students study the International Baccalaureate Diploma Programme and our results are consistently above the Global Average Point Score.
 2020/21 was no exception to this with our Average Point Score of 36.2.
 In addition to this impressive overall performance, many of our students had notable personal successes which reflected their determination and capabilities as learners – two of our graduates scored 44 points and 17% of students scored above 40 out of 45, a feat only a small percentage of IBDP students worldwide ever obtain.
 This is the level required to gain admission to the world’s elite universities such as Cambridge, Oxford, Harvard and Stanford.
 Our students rise to the demands of this challenging qualification and make significant progress, both academically and personally.

 “We are very proud of our graduates and their achievements, especially in a year as challenging as this one.
-Once again, we are above the world average, a remarkable result for a non-selective school.
-The results mean that our students will be able to go to their first-choice university.
-Our students have been accepted to top universities on four continents around the world including University of Edinburgh, Hong Kong University of Science and Technology, University of British Columbia, King's College London, Delft University in the Netherlands and the University of New South Wales to study wide-ranging disciplines from the arts to business to medicine and engineering.
-In fact, over 30% of our cohort will be attending a top 50 university!”
+Once again, we are above the world average, a great testament to not only our students, but also our world class teachers and their ability to deliver challenging and engaging lessons both face to face and online.
+The results have seen our students accepted into their first-choice universities around the world.
+This year, university placements spanned four continents, and included University of Edinburgh, Hong Kong University of Science and Technology, University of British Columbia, King's College London, Delft University in the Netherlands and the University of New South Wales to study wide-ranging disciplines from the arts to business to medicine and engineering.
+In fact, more than 30% of our cohort will be attending a top 50 university!”

 Sarah Osborne-James, School Principal said.